neozenith/neozenith.github.io/blog/posts/2019-07-22-from-zero-to-test.md

 ## Outer Loop Speed Tuning

-**Parallelisation**: To get our outer loop running faster we can run all tests in parallel rather than sequentially using [`pytest-xdist`][pytest-xdist].
+**Parallelisation**: To get our outer loop running faster we can run all tests in parallel rather than sequentially using [`pytest-xdist`][pytestxdist].
 This means your tests need to be able to run isolated from each other.
 Which means all tests are not blocked by a single test and we are limited to available cores.
 But it means tests that take 30 seconds each are running at the same time and not after each other.

 ```bash
 pytest --cache-clear --disable-vcr -n auto